≡ Menu

 2. Lower premiums: Life insurance policies typically have lower premiums than burial insurance policies, making them more affordable (dollar for dollar) for many individuals.

-3. Cash value: Many life insurance policies have a cash value component, which means that the policyholder can access the value of the policy while they are alive.
+3. Cash value: Many life insurance policies have a cash value component, meaning that the policyholder can access the policy’s value while alive.

-4. More riders and endorsements options: Life insurance policies typically offer more options for riders and endorsements than burial insurance policies.
+4. More riders and endorsement options: Life insurance policies typically offer more options for riders and endorsements than burial insurance policies.

 5. Flexibility in coverage: Many life insurance policies allow you to adjust the coverage amount as your needs change.